membraneframework/membrane_tutorials/basic_pipeline/13_Tests.md

 mix test
 ```

-If everything works (both the tests and the functionality's code itself), you should see a notification that the test has passed successfully, which I hope you do see!
+If everything works (both the tests and the functionality's code itself), you should see a notification that the test has passed successfully, which we hope you do see!

 # Some special types of tests